What this handout is about

 Group work can be challenging at times, but a little enthusiasm can go a long way to helping the momentum of the group.
 Keep in mind that working in a group provides a unique opportunity to see how other people write; as you learn about their writing processes and strategies, you can reflect on your own.
 Working in a group inherently involves some level of negotiation, which will also facilitate your ability to skillfully work with others in the future.

-In addition to an appreciation for the collaboration of the group-work process, it is worth mentioning that a little respect goes along way!
+Remember that respect goes along way!
 Group members will bring different skill sets and various amounts and types of background knowledge to the table.
 Show your fellow writers respect by listening carefully, talking to share your ideas, showing up on time for meetings, sending out drafts on schedule, providing positive feedback, and taking responsibility for an appropriate share of the work.

 Getting started early is important in individual projects; however, it is absolutely essential in group work.
 Because of the multiple people involved in researching and writing the paper, there are aspects of group projects that take additional time, such as deciding and agreeing upon a topic.
 Group projects should be approached in a structured way because there is simply less scheduling flexibility than when you are working alone.
 The final product should reflect a unified, cohesive voice and argument, and the only way of accomplishing this is by producing multiple drafts and revising them multiple times.